 Learning Options

-To meet the diverse needs of our students, CCD offers a variety of classroom formats.
+To meet the diverse needs of our students, CCD offers a variety of classroom formats discussions, labs, field trips, studio art or other in-person delivery methods.
+These courses may also include online exercises.

 Face-to-Face Courses